BIOS-SCOPE/BWrepos/README.md

 Krista Longnecker

 Most recent comments at the top.
+### 15 July 2025
+Working on the pump data (with 'Depth' and 'Depth_m' appearing as variables...dealt with that), using a second script (```convert_pumpData.py```). \
+- [ ] need to sort out metadata about variables (right now it only works for the discrete file)
+- [ ] the zoop data will require parsing out names and merging the sample rows with the separate metadata file

 ### 13 July 2025
-Change to using convert.py to a script, but now I realize that even within BIOS-SCOPE the differnt data files all have super different formats so this is not going to be easily scripted.
+Change to using ```convert.py``` to a script, but now I realize that even within BIOS-SCOPE the differnt data files all have super different formats so this is not going to be easily scripted.
 Right now this works for the discrete data file, but the zooplankton group has a different format and presumably the particle data will also be different.

 ### 5 July 2025
 All set with the biogeochemical data - I can go from BCO-DMO to CMAP in one Python notebook.
 Move this repository over the BIOS-SCOPE, but still keep it private.